The Prizmatix Rotary Joint was especially designed for working with high NA fibers

 larger core fiber enables efficient light coupling.
 The primary fiber is connected to the top port

-of the fiber optic Rotary Joint and the secondary fiber is connected to the lower half.
+of the fiber optic commutator and the secondary fiber is connected to the lower half.

 The Rotary Joint contains special low-friction ball bearings which enables the two fibers to rotate freely upon each other.